 Lane is Available

 Colombia’s trade environment can be complex, with high bureaucratic barriers and an intricate regulatory framework, especially for technology and specialized products.
-In recent years, trade reforms have made importing and exporting more straightforward, but companies still face challenges due to local restrictions, compliance requirements, and logistics issues.
+In recent years, trade reforms have made exporting and importing to Colombia more straightforward, but companies still face complex challenges.

 Colombia